ShozabAbidi10/ResearchTrack_Assignment1/README.md

 ## Instruction to run the code

-1. Launched the simulator by executing the command:
+1. Launched the simulator by executing the following command:
 ```
 rosrun stage_ros stageros $(rospack find assignment1)/world/exercise.world
 ```

-2. Launched the target_server (node2) so that it can provide new target position for the robot.
+2. Open a new terminal tab and launched the target_server (node2) so that it can provide new target position for the robot.
 Execute the command:
 ```
 rosrun target_srv target_server
 ```

-3. Launched the assignment1_controller (node1) by executing the command:
+3. Open an other terminal tab and launched the assignment1_controller (node1) by executing the command:
 ```
 rosrun assignment1_controller assignment1_controller
 ```

-4. (Optional) You can check what information about robot the custom message is publising in the topic assignment1/position by executing the following command.
+4. (Optional) You can check what information about robot the custom message is publishing in the topic assignment1/position by executing the following command.
 ```
 rostopic echo /assignment1/position
 ```